b-t-k/b-t-k.github.io/a-guide/a-guide.md

 - `\u` — first letter to the right as uppercase
 - `\E` — end change case i.e. \U or \L

+### A bit more advanced
+So what else can you do?
+In reality the options are unlimited but parsing the code can be a bit of a nightmare.
+There are online regex testers ([regextester.com](https://www.regextester.com/), [freeformatter.com/regex-tester.html](https://www.freeformatter.com/regex-tester.html) etc.) that will allow you to test out patterns before you try them on your project.
+Testing is often a good idea because while the undo function will often rescue you if you make a typo, every once in a while you will find you’ve made a mistake that is unrecoverable.

 #### Look ahead or Look behind
 - `(?=text)` — finds the position that immediately follows 'text'
 - `(?<=text)` — finds the position that immediately precedes 'text'